RodrigoPAml/ASP-NET-Base-project/README.md

 Works with this front-end https://github.com/RodrigoPAml/Next-JS-Base-Repo

 # Features
+- Clean Architecture (DDD)
+- Unit and Integration Test
 - Jwt bearer token authentication
 - Swagger setup
 - Migration application system
-- Repository service pattern
+- Repository-Service pattern
-- Basic filter input in controller
+- Basic filter by input in controller
 - Basic order by input in controller
 - BCrypt for password security
 - Model self validation
 - Service hooks
 - Entity Auto Mapper
-- MVC pattern where (View should be in a javascript front-end consuming json)
+- MVC pattern where (View can be in a javascript front-end)

 ## Overview